hzp2333/smart_duel_disk/docs/getting_started.md

 ## Building the app

+1. Configure your Android Studio to use the `Flutter` and `Dart` SDKs
 1. Getting a valid `google-services.json` file
     1. Create a [Firebase](https://console.firebase.google.com) account.
     1. Create an application with any name you desire.
 Ensure that the package name `com.crowncorp.smartdueldisk` so that it can be used to build the application.
     1. Download the `google-services.json` for the application you created
     1. Copy the file over into `android/app`
+1. Install all of the dependencies of the application using the command `flutter pub get`
+1. Run the file watcher to ensure that all the route files and di files get generated before compiling the app, using the command `flutter packages pub run build_runner watch`
 1. Firebase Database and collections.
 The app uses firebase collection for getting pre built deck data.
 There are 2 options: stubbing out the response or configuring a firebase collection for you app from earlier.
 (I am not sure how to work with Firebase yet, so I will explain where I mocked it out)

     1. Find the class `FirebaseCloudDatabaseProvider`